gfreundl/blinds-actor/README.md

 # blinds-actor

 This is an actor for the Homematic home automation system.
-It can adjust the tilt angle from standard venetian blinds.
+It can adjust the tilt angle on standard venetian blinds.
+So you can control your blinds remotely or by any schedule given by home automation system.

-# BOM:
+### BOM:
 - Arduino Pro Mini 3.3 V / 8 Mhz
 - CC1101 transceiver module 868 MHz
 - Pololu DRV8838 DC motor driver